-The salon industry in the U.S. is worth $60 billion and entrepreneurs who want a slice of that market have three excellent choices in the relatively new beauty segment known as “salon suites.”
+According to IBISWorld, the beauty salon industry is worth more than $63 billion in the US, and entrepreneurs who want a piece of this market have four strong choices in the latest beauty segment called “salon suites.”

 1. Phenix Salon Suites

 Phenix Salon Suites built its first location big enough to accommodate 22 individual suites in a 45,000 square-foot facility.
 Every suite was taken by opening day, and there was a long waiting list for many more beauticians who were hoping to get in.
 Each suite can be rented on a month-to-month basis without a long-term commitment.
 The only basic utility not included in the rental fee is phone service.

 The spaces are luxurious, and peak-hour reception service is provided so every guest is greeted as they enter the facility.
 Other tenant amenities include complimentary credit card machines, break room (sink, microwave, seating), on-site laundry, WiFi for tenants and clients, and an after-hours security system.

 Founded by Gina Rivera in Colorado Springs, Colorado in 2007 and franchising since 2010, the number of locations has grown rapidly from only five in 2011 to the current total of 250 (up from 230 in the previous year), of which three are company-owned and all are located in the US.

 My Salon Suite/Salon Plaza offers beauticians generously-sized suites with enough space for three workstations in each one.
 This is an upscale concept that brings together multiple suites and a variety of beauty services.
 The chain emphasizes building a community among the beautician tenants based on shared values of fun, love, creativity, inspiration, and entrepreneurial spirit.
 Suite tenants keep all their profits after paying their rental fee and are also free to sell whatever products they desire.